 Compensation, generally.
 Notwithstanding anything in this Agreement to the contrary, in no event shall the Office be obligated to pay Grantee any fees, costs, compensation or other amounts in excess of the amount expressly set forth herein in accordance with the terms, conditions, limitations, and requirements of this Agreement, unless the Office otherwise agrees to pay such fees, costs, compensation other amounts pursuant to a written amendment to this Agreement executed by the Office.
 Prior to making any payment, the Office shall review any request for payment and related supporting documentation for compliance with this Agreement, the NOFA, and Applicable Laws.
 With the exception of Authorized Prepayments, the Office will pay all approved amounts in arrears and in conformance with Iowa Code section 8A.514 and Iowa Admin.
 Code r.
 11-41.1(2), and all other applicable laws, rules, regulations, policies and requirements.
 The Office may pay in less than sixty (60) days, as provided in Iowa Code section 8A.514.
 However, an election to pay in less than sixty (60) days shall not act as an implied waiver of Iowa Code section 8A.514.
 Notwithstanding anything herein to the contrary, the Office shall have the right to dispute any request for payment, invoice, or other supporting documentation and withhold payment of any disputed amount if the Offices believes the documentation is inaccurate, incomplete, insufficient, or incorrect in any way.
 The Office’s obligation to make payments under this Agreement is contingent upon the continued availability of funds to the Office.
 No payment, including final payment, shall be construed as or constitute: (1) acceptance of any Project(s) as satisfying the terms, conditions, or requirements of this Agreement, the NOFA, or Applicable Laws; or (2) a waiver by the Office of any rights or remedies it may have to enforce the terms of this Agreement, and Grantee shall remain responsible for full performance in strict compliance with the terms and conditions of this Agreement.
 By making any payments under this Agreement, the Office does not waive its ability to challenge any payment or reimbursement for either failing to comply with this Agreement, the NOFA, or any Applicable Laws.
-Grantee agrees that its acceptance of the last payment from the Office under this Agreement shall operate as a release of any and all claims related to this Agreement that Grantee may have or be capable of asserting against the Office or the State of Iowa.
+Grantee agrees that its acceptance of the last payment from the Office under this Agreement shall operate as a release of any and all claims related to this Agreement that Grantee may have or be capable of asserting against the Office or the State of Iowa, provided that such final payment includes an executed, written mutual release by Grantee and the Office or the State of Iowa of all claims.

 Repayment Obligation.
-In the event that any funds, including any Authorized Prepayment, are deferred and/or disallowed as a result of any audits; was expended in violation of the laws applicable to the expenditure of such funds; or any payment was comprised of claimed expenditures that did not constitute Allowable Expenditures; was not otherwise reimbursable hereunder; was improperly or incorrectly allocated; was unreasonable; was not supported by sufficient and appropriate documentation; or was otherwise made in a manner inconsistent with or in violation of the terms, conditions, or requirements of this Agreement, the NOFA, or any Applicable Laws, Grantee shall be liable to the Office for the full amount of any claim disallowed and for all related penalties incurred and Grantee shall immediately return to the Office funds subject to this Repayment Obligation.
+In the event that any funds, including any Authorized Prepayment, are deferred and/or disallowed as a result of any audits; was expended in violation of the laws applicable to the expenditure of such funds; or any payment was comprised of claimed expenditures that did not constitute Allowable Expenditures; was not otherwise reimbursable hereunder; was improperly or incorrectly allocated; was unreasonable; was not supported by sufficient and appropriate documentation; or was otherwise made in a manner inconsistent with or in violation of the terms, conditions, or requirements of this Agreement, the NOFA, or any Applicable Laws, Grantee shall be liable to the Office for the full amount of any claim disallowed and for all related penalties incurred directly attributable to Grantee’s negligence or noncompliance, and Grantee shall immediately return to the Office funds subject to this Repayment Obligation.
 This remedy is in addition to and not to the exclusion of any other remedies available to the Office under this Agreement, at law, in equity, or otherwise.